ECOREGIONS or BIOMES OF OUR AREA

-1) Designations of North American "DESERTS" based on Forrest Shreve's models:
+2) Designations of North American Deserts based on Forrest Shreve's models:

 To Forrest Shreve, the term "desert" denotes, geographically, "a region of low and unevenly distributed rainfall, low humidity, high air temperatures with great daily and seasonal ranges, very high surface soil temperatures, strong wind, soil with low organic content and high content of mineral salts, violent erosional work by water and wind, sporadic flow of streams, and poor development of normal dendritic drainage." (p.
 26) Mark Dimmit (cited above) sees a desert as a place where climate is arid -- where water is "freely available only for short periods following rains" (Dimmit, 2000, p.
 9).
 When this is combined with sustained high air temperatures, soil dryness, dry air, wind, and strong insolation, one may well feel (as Shreve put it, p.
 18) as if "walking between two great fires."
 Today this condition of aridity is measured by the relationship of rainfall to "Potential Evapotranspiration" (PET), that is the water loss that would occur through evaporation and transpiration if water were continuously present (Dimmit, op.cit.).
 Placing a wide pan of water exposed to the weather and measuring the amount which evaporates provides a measure of the ratio of PET to rainfall; in Tucson, Arizona this ratio is 4.3 (4 1/3 times as much PET as rainfall annually, 100" to 12") -- barely a desert, since a ratio of 3.0 is classed as "semi-arid".
 Yuma, Arizona, on the other hand, fully qualifies as Desert with a ratio of 30, while Africa's interior Sahara Desert overwhelms the Tucsonan imagination with a ratio of 600 (ibid.).
 But the point is that water restrictions in deserts require their inhabitants to adapt in a variety of ways, in order to survive (and some even to thrive).

 The North American Deserts are "Horse Latitude Desert", meaning they are in part products of the natural movement of global air masses which produces rather stable belts of dry air on the western sides of continents at the latitudes around 30 degrees, and in part of the cold ocean currents occuring along the western coasts of the continents at or near this latitude.
 In part these deserts are also a product of the rain-shadow effects of the mountain ranges which flank them.
-These arid air masses generate highly variable (and unpredictable) rainfall, high variations in temperature, and "too much sun" (damaging effects of solar radiation).
-(Dimmit, op. cit., pp. 10-12) All of these conditions place stresses on living things.
+These arid air masses generate highly variable (and unpredictable) rainfall, high variations in temperature, and damaging effects of solar radiation, or "too much sun" (Dimmit, op. cit., pp. 10-12).
+All of these conditions place stresses on living things.

-Focusing on the biological definition of "deserts", Shreve emphasized the conditions which prevent plants from forming a closed covering, from attaining maximum size, and which require them to reduce their activity levels in response to harsh changes in weather.
-Instead of competing with each other, plants must compete with their environment -- hence deserts accommodate a certain kind of diversity (unlike, for example, tropical rain forests where all the dominant plants are evergreen broadleaved trees, diverse types of desert plants may develop succulence in response to aridity), desert plant species tend to be low but unequal in stature, tend to form open stands, tend to mix dissimilar forms; hence a scarcity of truly "subordinate plants" - those involved for example in rain forest layering (liana vines, epiphytes, etc).
-The relative scarcity of plant litter (with what there is rapidly consumed by termites, not much by fungi/bacteria) prevents it from permanently enriching the earth where it falls.
+Focusing on the biological definition of "deserts", Shreve was struck by his first experiences there that, in contrast to the rain forests of Jamaica where he had worked, wherevegetation canopies were continuous and crowded plants competed for light, in the deserts near Tucson closed canopies were absent and one could walk freely through open spaces between the plants.
+Rejecting the dominant views of plant ecologists at the time he was working -- who emphasized competition between plants as the prime factors determining vegetation patterns -- he argued that in deserts, plants must primarily adapt to their physical conditions -- temperature, rainfall, soil moisture, and the like.
+As he put it, in the desert, "the make-up of the vegetation, the relative abundance of the different types or species, and even, to a large extent, the density of the stand itself are products of the conditions which control germination and the activities of the seedling during its first twelve months."
+Consequently, deserts may accommodate a certain kind of diversity (unlike, for example, tropical rain forests where all the dominant plants are evergreen broadleaved trees, or grasslands where one species may completely dominate a stand), diverse types of desert plants may develop succulence in response to aridity.
+Due to the harsh conditions desert plants face, species tend to be low but unequal in stature, tend to form open stands, tend to mix dissimilar forms; hence there is a scarcity of truly "subordinate plants" - those involved for example in rain forest layering (liana vines, epiphytes, etc).
+The relative scarcity of plant litter (what there is, is rapidly consumed by termites, not much by fungi/bacteria) prevents such material from permanently enriching the earth where it falls.

 Briefly put, Shreve drew the contrast between the Sonoran Desert and the Chihuahuan Desert as follows: